-While restaurants in Seattle are not closing at the same rate that they were near the beginning of the pandemic, rising food and rent costs and staff shortages are making it difficult for many restaurants to recover from the financial toll of the last two years.
-This last month, especially, has seen a number of closures in Ballard, a quickly changing neighborhood where new apartment projects are replacing some restaurants spaces, forcing business out — a pattern being seen around the city.
+While restaurants in Seattle are not closing at the same rate that they were near the beginning of the pandemic, rising food and rent costs, staff shortages, and other issues continue to make it difficult for many restaurants to recover from the financial toll of the last several years.
+Neighborhoods around the city are also changing, with new developments reshaping the dining landscape.

-Here, we track and memorialize notable restaurants and bars the city loses each month, even while exciting new businesses rise to take their places.
+Here, we track and memorialize notable restaurants and bars the city loses each month, even while exciting new businesses appear.

 Know of a spot that should be on this list?
 Send us a tip by emailing email@example.com.